moudhamam/moudhamam.github.io/README.md

 2) My dream was to be a car designer.
 I actually won third place in a competition organized by Alfa Romeo when I was 15.
 I still have some sketches from then.

-3) I won a business school chess tournament in Paris.
+3) I won a chess tournament in Paris for European business schools.

 ---